Diploma of Building Construction

 CPCCBC4001

-Apply building codes and standards to the construction process for Class 1 and 10 buildings
+Apply building codes and standards to the construction process for Class 2 to 9, Type C buildings (Pre.
+Req.)

 CPCCBC4003